Gloria Yang

 Key Product Principles Driving the Solution

-Move from specialist-assisted registration to a self-serve flow that scales with demand and reduces operational overhead.
+Move from specialist-assisted onboarding to a scalable self-serve workflow that minimizes operational overhead.

 Stakeholder Influence